pingcap/docs/tiup/tiup-dm-topology-reference.md

 - `host`: specifies the machine to deploy to.
 The field value is an IP address and is mandatory.
 - `ssh_port`: specifies the SSH port to connect to the target machine for operations.
 If the field is not specified, the `ssh_port` in the `global` block is used.
 - `port`: specifies the port on which Grafana provides services.
-The default values is "3000".
+The default value is "3000".
 - `deploy_dir`: specifies the deployment directory.
 If the field is not specified, or specified as a relative directory, the deployment directory is generated according to the `deploy_dir` configuration in the `global` block.
 - `os`: the operating system of the machine specified in the `host` field.
 If the field is not specified, the default value is the `os` value configured in the `global` block.
 - `arch`: the architecture of the machine specified by the `host` field.
 If the field is not specified, the default value is the `arch` value configured in the `global` block.